Maple-Health-Group/easysurv/README.md

 ## Overview

-The easysurv R package provides tools to estimate and inspect parametric survival models.
+The *easysurv* R package provides tools to estimate and inspect parametric survival models.

+The package is built upon the *flexsurv* engine, and aims to provide a helpful starting point to explore survival extrapolations across frequently used distributions (such as exponential, generalized gamma, gamma, Gompertz, log-logistic, log-normal and Weibull).

 ## Installation